 - Be registered in at least one course for the Summer session

-- No summer registration BUT registered in the preceding Winter session AND be registered for the upcoming Fall session in the same degree/program
+- No Summer session BUT registered in the preceding Winter session AND be registered for the upcoming Fall session in the same degree/program

-- Participation in recognized festivals and academies, workshops, and conferences in music performance, composition and research
+- Participation in recognized conferences festivals and academies, workshops, composition and research.

 - Participation in recognized unpaid internships